tlgoodnight/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 <h4>Anonymous Income Tracker Program</h4>
 	This challange was to build a Console program that asked for user input with multiple data types.
 Performed math calculations along with a Boolean comparison.

+<h4>Car Insurance Approval Console Program</h4>
+	This challenge was to build a Console program that asked basic question to determine eligibility for car insurance.
+The test was the ability to use multiple variables in a 		boolean statement.

 <h4>ConsoleApp1</h4>
 	This is a basic template and generic app that uses the Console.